 Informal Resolution Process: In recognition that a wide spectrum of behaviors can constitute violations of College policies, the Title IX Office may resolve reports informally and appropriately, based on the circumstances.
 Informal resolutions generally are pursued when both parties, having been fully informed of all available options, has explicitly made that choice ensuring that it does not offer or facilitate an information process to resolve allegations that an employee sexually harassed a student.
 An informal resolution process is voluntary with written consent to end the informal resolution process.
-If an informal resolution process is ended by request, any information obtained may be used in a subsequent formal resolution process, the matter will be closed.
+If an informal resolution process is ended by request, any information obtained may be used in a subsequent formal resolution process and hearing.
+Once a complaint has been resolved through an informal resolution process, the matter will be closed.